Mind the (DH) Gap! A Contrast in Risky Choices Between Reasoning and Conversational LLMs: Introduction

 We study the~\textit{comparative} behavior of LLMs in a minimal, controlled two-option risky-choice benchmark, focusing on two underexplored dimensions: 1) how the prospects (uncertain options) are represented and 2) the impact of requesting LLMs to explain their decisions.
 The former is motivated by the description–experience (D–E) gap in human risky choice \citep{hertwig2004decisions,hertwig2009description,wulff2018meta}, which documents that people can choose differently when the same underlying prospects are learned through experience rather than read as explicit descriptions.
 The latter is motivated by evidence that verbalizing reasons can change human judgments and preferences \citep{festinger1962cognitive,shafir1993reason,wilson1991thinking}, and by the practical expectation that AI systems should be explainable \citep{ferrario2022explainability,zhao2024explainability}.

-We study a suite of 20 frontier and open LLMs, along with human subjects' choices over the same prospects and treatments.
+We consider 20 frontier and open LLMs, along with human subjects' choices over the same prospects and treatments.
 LLMs are analyzed vis-a-vis two references: 1) the human subjects pool, and 2) the idealized \emph{economicus} rational agent.
 Within the scope of our experiments, our key findings are:

-\begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=-3pt] \item \textbf{LLMs cluster into two behavioral categories: \emph{reasoning models (RMs)} and \emph{conversational models (CMs)}.} RMs are similar to the \ec\ while CMs are distinct from both the \ec\ and the human subjects pool. \item \textbf{All models exhibit an interface analogue of the DE gap (DH gap).} This gap is considerable for CMs, but modest for RMs. \item \textbf{Explanations impact decisions for all models, though the impact is greater for CMs.} Surprisingly, they are typically more aligned with \ec ~under brief explanations than under no explanation or mathematical explanations. \item \textbf{Paired analysis of open models suggests that fine-tuning for mathematical reasoning is a key differentiator between RMs and CMs.} Other parts of the training pipeline, however, appear to have limited impact. \end{enumerate}
+\begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=-3pt] \item \textbf{LLMs cluster into two behavioral categories: \emph{reasoning models (RMs)} and \emph{conversational models (CMs)}.} RMs are similar to the \ec\ while CMs are distinct from both the \ec\ and the human subjects pool. \item \textbf{All models exhibit a description-history (DH) gap}, an analogue of the decision-experience (DE) gap in which agents only see a history of past outcomes.
+This gap is considerable for CMs, but modest for RMs. \item \textbf{Explanations impact decisions for all models, though the impact is greater for CMs.} Surprisingly, they are typically more aligned with \ec ~under brief explanations than under no explanation or mathematical explanations. \item \textbf{Paired analysis of open models suggests that fine-tuning for mathematical reasoning is a key differentiator between RMs and CMs.} Other parts of the training pipeline, however, appear to have limited impact. \end{enumerate}